yurvon-screamo/utsukushii/README.md

 # 🌸 Utsukushii - Beautify Your Test Reports

 Utsukushii is a powerful tool designed to transform your test reports into beautiful, easily understandable formats.

-Whether you're working with JUnit or Go test outputs, Utsukushii helps you present your results with clarity and style.
+Whether your test outputs format, Utsukushii helps you present your results with clarity and style.

 > 🚧 **In Development** - Contributions and feedback are welcome!